lambdaclass/lambdaclass_hacking_learning_path/TIME.md

 - The Git Parable, 30 min
 - How to write a Git Commit message, 30 min
 - Merging vs Rebasing, 30 min

+### Company Philosophy
+*Estimated reading time: 3hs*
+- Antifragile: Things That Gain from Disorder, 2:30hs.
+  - Chapters 1, 15
+- Data science in Julia for hackers
+  - Capter 1 20mins.
+- How to Make Your Code Reviewer Fall in Love with You, 30mins.